ernesto-elsaesser/mysheetmusic/README.md

 Switching between songs is quick and easy, with an alphabetically sorted song list.
 Both notes and lyrics can be edited in-line for quick adjustments (don't forget to save).

-View the menu, it is also possible to edit the song as plain text, to create new songs, delete existing ones, and to import from MusicXML files.
+Via the menu, it is also possible to edit a song as plain text, to create new songs, delete existing ones, or to import songs from [MusicXML](https://en.wikipedia.org/wiki/MusicXML) files.

 Manually entering the notes for a new song requires some familiarity with the [file format](#file-format) described below.